GLOBAL MARKETS-Nike weighs on Wall St; Catalan vote hits euro, Spanish stocks

 The yield curve, while mildly flatter on the day, was on track for its largest weekly steepening since July following the bill’s passage, which was seen as hastening the pace of interest rate increases.

-Investors appeared to brush off U.S. data on durable goods orders, personal spending, new home sales and consumer sentiment.

-Next week, investors will watch for the release of December U.S. consumer confidence survey data.
-Economists polled by Reuters expect it to decline from its strongest levels since late 2000.

-In commodities, oil prices dipped in light trading but remained near their highest levels since 2015 on pledges from OPEC leader Saudi Arabia and non-OPEC producer Russia that any exit from crude output cuts would be gradual.
+In commodities, oil prices remained near their highest levels since 2015 on pledges from OPEC leader Saudi Arabia and non-OPEC Russia that any exit from crude output cuts would be gradual.

 In cryptocurrencies, bitcoin once again became the most eye-catching mover, this time because of losses.
 Bitcoin plunged as much as 25 percent on the day at one point to below $12,000, having lost a third of its value since Sunday.

-Additional reporting by Ritvik Carvalho in London, Henning Gloystein and Dmitry Zhdannikov; Sruthi Shankar in Bengaluru, and Gertrude Chavez-Dreyfuss and Richard Leong in New York; Editing by Nick Zieminski and James Dalgleish
+Additional reporting by Ritvik Carvalho in London, Henning Gloystein and Dmitry Zhdannikov; Sruthi Shankar in Bengaluru, Gertrude Chavez-Dreyfuss and Richard Leong in New York; Editing by Nick Zieminski